tbalza/kubernetes-cicd-zt/README.md

-## Setting up DNS, and Generating Cloudflare & GitHub Tokens
+## Configuring DNS & GitHub Tokens
 [Setup Cloudflare DNS Nameservers](https://www.namecheap.com/support/knowledgebase/article.aspx/9607/2210/how-to-set-up-dns-records-for-your-domain-in-a-cloudflare-account/).
 If you bought your domain with another registrar, you can point to Cloudflare's nameservers and have access to their DNS services and API.